 The ability to layer weather data with satellite and sensor data gives utility companies powerful new insights to help them improve operations and minimize the impact on their customers – The company

-Most of the news that circulated about the IBM Q System One had a problem: they avoided explaining what the hell is a quantum computer.
-They said it was a first step to “quickly solve complex problems and process huge amounts of data”, that it needs an extremely low temperature to operate and that, unlike classic computers, it uses “a system of cubits or quantum bits that store information in the two digits of the binary code, 1 and 0 simultaneously “.
+Most news circulated about the IBM Q System One had a problem: they avoided explaining what a quantum computer is.
+They said it was the first step to “quickly solve complex problems and process huge amounts of data,” that it needs an extremely low temperature to operate and that, unlike classic computers, it uses “a system of cubits or quantum bits that store information in the two digits of the binary code, 1 and 0 simultaneously “.

 I think I can safely say that nobody understands quantum mechanics – Richard Feynman, American physicist

 Every time a system or machine appears to calculate, the foundations of civilization creak.
 If the promise of quantum computers materializes, we would become the first generation of humans to experience an unprecedented leap in computing power.
-We would have gone from caressing the tender calculators Casio or Texas Instruments to touch the devices capable of simulating molecules, decrypt complex codes, overcome all traditional computers together.
+We would have gone from caressing the tender calculators Casio or Texas Instruments to touching the devices capable of simulating molecules, decrypting complex codes, overcome all traditional computers together.